ecg-media/stream/README.md

 ## Setup

-Just clone this repository and run `npm i` in the root folder.
+Just clone this repository or download the code and run `npm i` in the root folder.
 It will install all npm dependencies.

 For example to get started in ubuntu run following commands.